flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter1/Chapter1.md

 ### Operators

-- operators are actions that can be performed on variables e.g. like `+`.
+- Operators are actions that can be performed on variables e.g. like `+`.
 - **Warning**: Integer division e.g. `4/3` truncates.
   - In this case `1` would be the result.
   - This is why we multiply first in the calculation `celsius = 5 * (fahr - 32) / 9`.